D-a-rt/d-art.fixed-price/ligo/d-art.fixed-price/README.md

 - Add stable coin
 - Remove stable coin

-Note: For the entrypoints create and buy an authorization signature is asked (message and the signed message by the private key of the owner of the contract - this protection is meant to prevent bots from accessing the contract directly and restrict the access to the users of the platform, on top of it will help with the referrer system)
+Note: For the entrypoints create and buy an authorization signature is asked (message and the signed message by the private key of the owner of the contract - this protection is meant to prevent bots from accessing the contract directly and restrict the access to the users of the platform, on top of it will help with the referrer system).
+A referrer address can be passed to the buy entrypoints in order to send a 1% commission to it.
+(Will be used when a user of the app will share the link of NFT page if it is for sale )

 ## Storage definition